centralelyon/table-tennis-control-areas/README.md

 ## 3. time_calc_inertia.ipynb
-This [Notebook](https://github.com/centralelyon/table-tennis-control-areas/blob/main/Notebooks/time_calc_inertia.ipynb) is used to create heatmaps of reachables areas.
+This [Notebook](https://github.com/centralelyon/table-tennis-control-areas/blob/main/Notebooks/time_calc_inertia.ipynb) create heatmaps of reachables areas.

 - First model uses Newton's Law.
 It computes for each point of the area how much it takes to reach it by players.
 Then we created heatmaps to translate these times
 - - - Location: `example/{match}/{point}/heatmap`